rexrainbow/phaser3-rex-notes/docs/docs/ninepatch.md

     - A number array, like `[20, 20, 20]`, or `[20, undefined, 20]` : Height of each row. `undefined` value will be replaced by remainder value from texture width.
         - Height of odd rows (row `0`, row `2`, ...) will be origin height.
         - Height of odd rows (row `1`, row `3`, ...) will be stretched.
+- `preserveRatio` : Preserve ratio of fixed parts (i.e. displaying in origin size).
+Default is `true`.
 - `stretchMode` : Stretch mode of edges and internal cells.
     - A number (`0`, or `1`), or a string (`'scale'`, or `'repeat'`):
         - `0`, or `'scale'` : Stretch each edge and internal cell by scaled image.
 Default value.